 Laura Violeta Colombo

 Dr. Colombo graduated in 2005 from the Intercultural Communication Master’s program at UMBC, where she also recently finished her PhD in Language, Literacy and Culture.
 Dr. Colombo’s defended her dissertation “Writing resources used by graduate international students and their effect on academic satisfaction.”
-She is returning to her home country, Argentina, where she will be teaching at the graduate level and will be joining the research group GICEOLEM, which specializes in academic writing in the disciplines.
-Contact info: email@example.com
+She has returned to her home country, Argentina, where she teaches at the graduate level and works as part of the research group GICEOLEM, which specializes in academic writing in the disciplines.
+Contact info: firstname.lastname@example.org

 Originally from Appeville, a remote village in Normandy, France; Landry Digeon left home at age 19 to work in Heathrow airport in London.
 Immersed in a fast-paced multicultural environment, this experience triggered in him an unconditional interest in culture.
 Ever since, his growing curiosity and thirst for understanding led him to work and study in various countries.
 He was fascinated and at the same time puzzled by what seemed to him odd behaviors and strange traditions.
 That’s when became passionate with filmmaking; he ventured to capture the essence of each culture as an attempt to report it to his surrounding.
 The INCC program was a perfect fit for him since he was seeking for comprehensive understanding of the world.
 It provided him with theoretical frameworks to account for cultures at different levels (language, anthropology, politics, etc.).
 But most importantly, he befriended students from different backgrounds and origins, which resulted in a powerful mind-opening experience.
 Landry not only learned to understand other cultures but became conscious of what was most invisible to him, namely his own culture.
-During his study at UMBC, Landry took Filmmaking classes and produced several cultural videos some of which scored over 100 000 views on youtube.
+During his study in INCC at UMBC, Landry took Filmmaking classes and produced several cultural videos some of which scored over 100 000 views on youtube.
 The flexibility of the program leaves room for creativity as it enabled Landry to present a scholarly paper partly in a video format.
-After graduating, Landry settled in Barcelona, Spain where he is currently working as a teacher and learning Spanish.
-He keeps on collaborating with UMBC professors and recently published an innovative French online manual with Dr. Marie DeVerneil.
-Contact info: firstname.lastname@example.org
+After graduating, Landry taught English in Barcelona, Spain before returning to UMBC where he is currently pursuing a doctoral degree in the Language, Literacy, and Culture (LLC) program.
+He keeps on collaborating with UMBC professors, has published an innovative French online manual with Dr. Marie DeVerneil, and is currently working on new projects with National Geographic.
+Contact info: email@example.com

 The INCC program at UMBC was a two-year experience that I will never forget.
 One of the most valuable aspects of the program is that it pulls in many foreign students from a wide variety of cultures and languages.
 Being able to interact with these individuals in an academic setting helped to enrich the classroom experience far beyond that of a “normal” class.
 The opportunity to learn from faculty with a wide range of backgrounds coupled with the cultural diversity found in my peers was invaluable not only in the academic environment but also in the post UMBC professional realm.
 Given my training and cultural exposure in the INCC program I was able to work in Mexico City, Mexico as a professor at one of the top schools in the country.
 My INCC background allowed me to teach subjects ranging from Cultural Theory to Social Issues.
 This then opened the door for me to act as accompanying professor in Barcelona, Spain for one semester in which I found my INCC experience invaluable as I was quickly able to assess and adapt to my Mexican students, my Catalan hosts and to individuals in the countries I visited.
 Currently I am studying for my PhD at the University of Maryland College Park with full fellowship with my intended research focus on Mexican Literature and Culture, specifically the use of language and identity.
 All of these opportunities I attribute to my preparation in the INCC program at UMBC.
 Contact info: firstname.lastname@example.org